Understanding my Examination Findings

 • 3 = Severe

-This chart example shows 5-6 postural distortions, ranging in severity from ‘mild’ to ‘moderate’.
+The chart that follows shows 5-6 postural distortions, ranging in severity from ‘mild’ to ‘moderate’.

 Total score in this case is 1+2+1+2+2+2 = 10

-This posture chart example shows an infant with a moderate-severe left head-turn preference.
+This next posture chart example shows an infant with a moderate-severe left head-turn preference.

 Total score: 2.5